faizmokhtar/til.faizmokhtar.com/content/posts/1-how-to-clone-git-repository-with-submodules.md

 $ git clone --recurse-submodules https://github.com/sample/sample-repo.git
 ````

-Otherwise, If you already cloned the project then you can use the following option:
+Otherwise, If you already cloned the project then you can use the following command.
+Run the command inside your git repository.

 ````
-git submodule update --init --recursive
+$ git submodule update --init --recursive
 ````

-This will initialize, fetch and checkout any nested submodules.
+This will initialize, fetch and checkout any nested submodules for the repository.
 That's it.

 [1]: <https://git-scm.com/book/en/v2/Git-Tools-Submodules>